 It arrived in Argentina with the migrants from Italy in the second half of the 19th century.
-The Argentine crumb sandwich is a flat bread without crust.
+The Argentine crumb sandwich is a flatbread without crust.
 Usually, these sandwiches are spread with butter or mayonnaise and slices of ham or cheese.
 These sandwiches are usually quite thin and served hot.

-Vitel toné you will find on the table of the locals particularly during the Christmas holidays in Argentina.
+Vitel toné you will find on the table of the locals, particularly during the Christmas holidays in Argentina.
 It is a dish that was created in Piedmont about 700 years ago.
 Piedmont is a region located in the north of Italy and its capital is the city of Turin.

-Vitel toné (which in Italian would be vitello tonnato) can be translated as veal with tuna.
+Vitel toné (which in Italian would be Vitello Tonnato) can be translated as veal with tuna.
 Originally it was made without tuna, nor did it have mayonnaise, despite its name.
 In Italy it was not considered a dish to commemorate a holiday, it was simply consumed regularly regardless of the occasion.

-With Ferragosto, an Italian holiday that takes place every August 15, Italians began to flock to the beaches and countryside to spend their holidays and to enjoy the arrival of the summer.
+With Ferragosto, an Italian holiday that takes place every August 15, Italians began to flock to the beaches and countryside to spend their holidays and enjoy the arrival of the summer.

 The Argentine secret for the preparation of this Christmas dish lies in the sauce.
 The fundamental base for its preparation is tuna, cream and hard-boiled egg.
-Some people add capers or anchovies, depending on the preference.
+Some people add capers or anchovies, depending on their preference.

 One of the most representative dishes of Argentina is the locro, a dish with strong roots to the Andean culture of the Quechua people.